hannesrosenbusch/my-site/assets/posts/Emotion contagion and homophily on YouTube.md

 ---
-"Emotion contagion and homophily on YouTube"
+Emotion contagion and homophily on YouTube
 ---

 In this project we analyze over 2,000 YouTube vlogs and use multilevel analyses to distinguish immediate and sustained emotion transfers from vloggers to their audiences.